Get to know your camera

-The main thing, whether you are using a camera phone, point and shoot, or a digital SLR, is to understand how it works and the only way you can get to know your camera is by playing around with it.
-When you start off dont worry about capturing the perfect photograph you will learn just as much from your mistakes as your successes.
+The main thing, whether you are using a camera phone, point-and-shoot, or a digital SLR, is to understand how it works and the only way you can get to know your camera is by playing around with it.
+When you start don’t worry about capturing the perfect photograph you will learn just as much from your mistakes as your successes.

 Get down with the kids